Years where no inter-Korean dialogues took place are omitted.

 ►▼ Where is this data from?

 The Inter-Korean Liaison Office publishes all official statistics on government-to-government dialogue between North and South Korea.
-Since 1971, the Inter-Korean Liaison Office has facilitated 643 official government dialogues, 166 inter-Korean agreements, and 73 joint press releases.
+Since 1971, the Inter-Korean Liaison Office has facilitated 667 official government dialogues and 189 inter-Korean agreements.

 Initially established by the Red Cross, the two Koreas re-opened the Inter-Korean Liaison Office as a direct government-to-government contact point between the DPRK and ROK following the 1991 “Agreement on Reconciliation, Non-aggression, and Exchanges and Cooperation between South and North Korea” (the Basic Agreement).
-The Red Cross continues to manage talks on humanitarian issues.
+A physical Liaison Office was established in Kaesong in 2018, but was demolished by North Korea in 2020, nominally in retaliation for Seoul's failure to stop cross-border balloon launches by private organizations.

 ►▼ Who participates in government dialogues?